pedro-samo/youtube_inteface/README.md

 **This project was developed to study React.JS and the Material-UI library**

-Nothing better to study a new React.JS library than to recreate the interface of the largest video platform in the world, Youtube.
+Nothing better to study a new React.JS Libary than recreating the interface of the largest video plataform in the world Youtube, adding the Night Mode function at the main page with a switch button located at the top of the page.
-In addition to the creation of the traditional main page, as a supplement a switch button was introduced in the website header to change the theme to night mode.

-This entire project was developed guided by the tutorial from [Lucas Nhimi](https://github.com/lucasnhimi) on his Youtube Cnannel, to whom I thank the contribution.
+This entire project was developed using the [Lucas Nhimi](https://github.com/lucasnhimi) Tutorial at his Youtube Channel to whom I thank for the knowledge added to my skills.

 __________

 ## Technologies